cnd-sw/Resume-and-CV-ATS/README.md

 6. **User Interface**: A user-friendly interface is developed to allow users to input their resume text and view the ATS score and shortlisting status.

 7. **Deployment**: The system, including the ATS score calculation algorithm and user interface, is deployed to a server or cloud platform where it can be accessed by users.

+👉🏻**Use of classification Algorithms**

+In this project, classification algorithms were used for the following reasons.

+1. Automated Screening: Manual screening of resumes is time-consuming and prone to human bias.
+By using classification algorithms, the screening process can be automated, saving time and reducing human bias.

+2. Categorization: Resumes often belong to different categories (e.g., software engineering, data science, marketing).
+Classification algorithms can categorize resumes into these predefined categories based on their content.

+3. Keyword Extraction: Classification algorithms can analyze the content of resumes and extract relevant keywords or features that are indicative of the category to which the resume belongs.
+These keywords or features can then be used to make classification decisions.

+4. Scalability: As the number of resumes to be screened increases, manual screening becomes increasingly impractical.
+Classification algorithms can handle large volumes of resumes efficiently, making the screening process scalable.

+5. Consistency: Classification algorithms provide consistent results based on predefined criteria, reducing variability compared to manual screening by different individuals.

+👉🏻 **How was ATS calculated**

+In this project, the Applicant Tracking System (ATS) score was calculated as a metric to evaluate the suitability of a resume for a particular job or category.
+The ATS score indicates the degree to which a resume matches the job requirements or relevant keywords.

+Here's an overview of how the ATS score was calculated in the project:

+1. Keyword Matching: The first step in calculating the ATS score is to identify relevant keywords or terms that are indicative of the desired skills, qualifications, or experience for the job or category.

+2. Text Analysis: The resume text is then analyzed to identify the presence of these relevant keywords.
+This can be done using various techniques such as tokenization, text preprocessing, and keyword matching.

+3. Scoring: Each keyword found in the resume contributes to the ATS score.
+The more relevant keywords a resume contains, the higher its ATS score.
+Some variations in scoring can also consider factors such as the frequency of keyword occurrences or their importance.

+4. Normalization: Optionally, the ATS score can be normalized to a scale of 0 to 100 for easier interpretation.
+This allows for a more standardized comparison of different resumes.

+5. Threshold: A threshold value is typically set to determine whether a resume is considered suitable or "shortlisted" based on its ATS score.
+Resumes with ATS scores above the threshold are shortlisted for further consideration, while those below the threshold may be rejected.

+6. ATS Evaluation: Finally, the ATS score is evaluated against the threshold to determine the shortlisting status of the resume.
+If the ATS score exceeds the threshold, the resume is considered suitable and may be shortlisted for further review.
+Otherwise, it may be rejected.